-Mobile Crowd Sensing (MCS) acts as a key component of Internet of Things (IoTs), which has attracted much attention.
-In an MCS system, participants play an important role, since all the data is collected and provided by them.
-It is challenging but essential to recruit credible participants and motive them to contribute high quality data.
-In this paper, we propose a learning-based credible participant recruitment strategy (LC-PRS), which aims to maximize the platform and participants' profits at the same time via MCS participation.
+Mobile crowd sensing (MCS) acts as a key component of Internet of Things (IoT), which has attracted much attention.
+In an MCS system, participants play an important role, since all the data are collected and provided by them.
+It is challenging but essential to recruit credible participants and motive them to contribute high-quality data.
+In this article, we propose a learning-based credible participant recruitment strategy (LC-PRS), which aims to maximize the platform and participants' profits at the same time via MCS participation.
 Specifically, the LC-PRS consists of two mechanisms, that a learning-based reward allocation mechanism (L-RAM) first calculates the maximum offered reward for different locations based on the number of participants in each location.
-Under a budget constraint, the proposed L-RAM prefers to collect sensing data from locations which relatively few data has so far been collected.
-Furthermore, for each location, we develop a credible participant recruitment mechanism (C-PRM), which employs semi-Markov model and game theory to predict quality of data provided by each participant and to recruit participants based on the predictions and the maximum offered reward calculated by L-RAM.
-We formally show LC-PRS has the desirable properties of computational efficiency, selection efficiency, individual rationality and truthfulness.
-We evaluate the proposed scheme via simulation using three real datasets.
-Extensive simulation results well justify the effectiveness of the proposed approach in comparison with other two methods.
+Under a budget constraint, the proposed L-RAM prefers to collect sensing data from locations in which relatively few data have so far been collected.
+Furthermore, for each location, we develop a credible participant recruitment mechanism (C-PRM), which employs semi-Markov model and game theory to predict the quality of data provided by each participant and to recruit participants based on the predictions and the maximum offered reward calculated by L-RAM.
+We formally show LC-PRS has the desirable properties of computational efficiency, selection efficiency, individual rationality, and truthfulness.
+We evaluate the proposed scheme via simulation using three real data sets.
+Extensive simulation results well justify the effectiveness of the proposed approach in comparison with the other two methods.

 |Varhainen verkossa julkaisun päivämäärä||2020|

 |Tila||Julkaistu - kesäkuuta 2020|